December 10, 2025

 What is a SIM swap scam?

 A SIM swap scam (also known as a port-out scam) is a type of scam in which an account – in this case, a phone number – is taken over by the scammer.
-By owning your number, the scammers can now request one-time verification codes to any of the accounts you tied to your number to access them.
+By owning your number, the scammer can now request one-time verification codes for accounts that use your number to access them.
 This can include banks (any financial institution, really), social media accounts, email accounts, insurance accounts, and more.

 Once they have access, they can also lock you out by changing the password, and without your recovery phone number, you’d have a much harder time undoing all that damage.